java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_modern_io/index.md

 in.transferTo(out);
 ```

-Nowadays, there is no need to read or write bytes, or chunks of bytes, in a loop.
+Note that no loop is required if you simply want to read all bytes of an input stream.

 But do you really need an input stream?
 Many APIs give you the option to read from a file or URL.